subquery/documentation/docs/academy/herocourse/module4.md

 ```

-Because we are effectively creating a relationship or link between our two entities or tables, the StakingReward entity needs to have a column that is the same value as the primary key column in the SumReward entity.
+Note that you are creating here a relationship between two entities or tables.
+Hence, he `StakingReward` entity needs to have a column that contains the same value as the primary key column in the `SumReward` entity.

-Because the SumReward entity has been assigned the account value (account.toString()), we must do the same here.
+Because the `SumReward` entity has been assigned the **account value (account.toString())**, you must do the same here.

-The updated mappings file should look like this:
+- **Now, the whole updated mappings file should look like this:**

 ```